TECH

 STANFORD UNIVERSITY: Liu, N.F., Zhang, T., & Liang, P. (2023) Evaluating Verifiability in Generative Search Engines | GitHub

-It does not matter to me that the text is 2 years old; as you can see, the theses are still relevant, and the blame for this lies with companies implementing underdeveloped technologies for consumers and businesses.
+It doesn’t matter to me that the text is from 2 years ago; as you can see, the theses are still relevant, and the blame lies with the companies implementing underdeveloped technologies for consumers and businesses.